florisbechger/nixos/flakes/README.md

 5) Copy all module/.nix files into "/etc/nixos/flakes/modules"

+6) Change the "username" in users.nix

+- Default username is 'floris', default password is 'passwd'

-6) follow example commands on flake.txt, change ip- and username in users.nix
+7) follow example commands on flake.txt, change ip- and username

+- nix run github:nix-community/nixos-anywhere -- floris@192.168.122.x --flake .#vm

-7) Notice
+8) Notice

 - Adjust your settings in flake.nix
 - SSH is turned on by default, also for root